Aliskiren (a-lis-KYE-ren), Valsartan (val-SAR-tan)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using atorvastatin (Lipitor®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), ketoconazole (Nizoral®), other medicine for high blood pressure (such as irbesartan, Avapro®), or a diuretic or "water pill" (such as amiloride, furosemide, spironolactone, triamterene, Aldactone®, Dyrenium®, Lasix®, or Midamor®).
-Tell your doctor if you are using medicines or supplements containing potassium.
+- Make sure your doctor knows if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), itraconazole (Sporanox®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), other medicines for high blood pressure (such as enalapril, irbesartan, lisinopril, losartan, olmesartan, Accupril®, Avapro®, Benicar®, Cozaar®, Lotrel®, or Zestril®), or certain diuretics or water pills (such as amiloride, spironolactone, triamterene, Aldactone®, Dyrenium®, or Midamor®).
+Tell your doctor if you are also using an NSAID pain or arthritis medicine, such as aspirin, celecoxib, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, or Motrin®.

 Warnings While Using This Medicine